 ADHD is a more severe and sensitive issue that requires definite medical attention.

 There is also a chance or possibility that people with ADHD may also be experiencing anxiety issues.
-In such cases, anxiety is often overlooked and chalked up to another symptom of ADHD.
+In such cases, anxiety is overlooked and chalked up to another symptom of ADHD.

-However, this is not the case as ADHD is only referred to as distraction even though the state of mind might be calm, whereas anxiety causes distraction due to worry, or fear.
+However, this is not the case, as ADHD is only referred to as distraction, even though the state of mind might be calm, whereas anxiety causes distraction due to worry or fear.

 Main Differences Between Anxiety and ADHD